Igigog/anomaly-modding-book/src/crash-list/crashes-list.md

 ___

 > Warning!
 This list is only for the vanilla version of the game!
-If you use engine edits, the logs of crashes may be different!
+If you use engine edits, the crash log may be different!

 ## <center>Models</center>